FADEFRE/uniwebsite/README.md

 An explanation of the folder structures both in backend and frontend, can be found at the <a href="#5-folder-structure-explanation"> end </a>of this README

+NOTE: if you use 'create-drop' this app will only create 1 admin user (<a href="#23-dataloader-settings-in-application-devprodproperties">more here</a>), if the 'TestDataLoader' is not enabled

  <a href="#top">Back to top</a>

 # 2. Setup and settings